everx-labs/ton-labs-contracts/solidity/depool/README.md

 # Rewards Distribution

-Every time DePool receives rewards for validation, DePool replenishes it's pure balance to be more than  `balanceThreshold` and  the rest is distributed according to the following rules:
+Every time DePool receives rewards for validation, DePool replenishes it's own balance and  the rest is distributed according to the following rules:

 1) `validatorRewardFraction`% of the reward, regardless of the validator’s share in the pool, goes directly to the validator wallet.
 This is the reward for maintaining the node and is intended to be used on operational expenses.